swStudio/RUMS/README.txt

 4. Push the project to the github: git push origin master.

 More importantly, remember to check your WiKi and finish your assigned task in time.
 Thanks. shenshaowei.

+A new version of Coding Style Guidelines, with adding something in detailed.